gurkenlabs/litiengine/docs/CODE_OF_CONDUCT.md

 Unacceptable behavior from any community member, including sponsors, project maintainers, moderators, and those with decision-making authority, will not be tolerated.
 Anyone asked to stop unacceptable behavior is expected to comply immediately.
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [info@gurkenlabs.de].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at info@gurkenlabs.de.
 All complaints will be reviewed and investigated by project maintainers and moderators and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.